Mazda 6 review

 The Mazda 6 was Auto Express’ Best Family Car of 2013, with dramatic looks and an excellent driving experience

-The current Mazda 6 went on sale in 2013, ditching the previous model’s practical hatchback for a sleeker saloon body shape.
+The current Mazda 6 went on sale in 2013 and now the Japanese manufacturer has introduced a lightly facelifted version.
 There’s a wide range of economical petrol and diesel engines, as well as the option of a more versatile Tourer estate.

 There are plenty of reasons why it won - not least the fact its good to look at, great fun to drive, and cheap to run, too.
 In fact, it makes rivals such as the Vauxhall Insignia, Peugeot 508 and Toyota Avensis look dull by comparison.